AmingAndrei/violence.website/content/species/chimeras/balauri.md

 [[index|...]]/[[species]]/[[chimeras]]/balauri.md

 The Balaur (pl.
 Balauri) is a formidable quadrupedal species of Chimera, native to the OTHERWHERE.
-These multi-headed, lizard-like beings are renowned for their powerful physiology and distinctive tripartite neuroanatomy.

 Morphology